IntentArchitect/Docs/articles/module-building/stereotypes/how-to-use-stereotypes/how-to-use-stereotypes.md

 ## Apply a Stereotype (manually)

-Create or open an ASP.NET Core application in Intent Architect.
+Create or open an `Standard ASP.NET Core Web Application` application in Intent Architect.

 [Install the module](xref:module-building.templates-general.tutorial-create-a-template.install-and-run-the-module#install-the-module) that contains the [newly created Stereotype Definition](#create-a-stereotype-definition).